Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 The length of your credit history plays a role in calculating your credit score.
 Keeping longstanding accounts open is good for your score, and another reason not to close credit cards as soon as they’re paid off.

-Why Your Credit Score Could Drop In The Short Term
+Why Your Credit Score Could Drop in the Short Term

 Paying credit cards on time could help your credit rating, but high interest rates could keep you from paying off balances at a faster pace.
 In that scenario, you might consider a 0% APR balance transfer offer, or debt consolidation in the form of a personal loan or a home equity loan.